After Long Night of Israeli Attacks, Palestinian Rockets Fall Silent -- For Now

 — Israel Defense Forces (@IDF) May 20, 2021

-As day broke in Israel, the rockets from Gaza had stopped for six hours — the longest lull in the 11-day conflict thus far.
+As day broke in Israel, the rockets from Gaza had stopped for eight hours — the longest lull in the 11-day conflict thus far.

 Israel has two risks to weigh as it decides whether to continue pressing its advantage.
 One is the increasing support among congressional Democrats for a ceasefire — bolstered by the outright anti-Israel hostility of the party’s “progressive” wing.

-Note: Update: The Israeli military continued to strike terrorist targets from the air Thursday morning, though military analysts expected the operation to wrap up — perhaps earlier than originally anticipated, according to Israel’s Army Radio.